kostich/kraftver/README.md

 You will need [Flask](http://flask.pocoo.org/).
 You should be able to get it with `sudo pip3 install flask` on any modern Linux system.

+You will also need the mpq-extract program from the mpq-tools project.
+These tools currently live in the repository https://github.com/mbroemme/mpq-tools.

 ## Installation/Usage

 Clone locally this repository, `cd` to it and configure the service by opening `config.py` file and adjusting the options to your liking.